This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Pressing The Seam for a Crisp Fold

-- Iron both sides for even folds.
+- Iron both sides for balanced results.

-- Work on flat surfaces for precision.
+- Work on a flat surface to maintain precision.

 Using a Seam Roller for Smooth Edges